Sandra C. Fernández

-Sandra C. Fernández (born 1964) is an Ecuadorian-American artist living in New Jersey.
+Sandra C. Fernández (born 1964) is an Ecuadorian-American artist living in Texas.
 Her practice includes—separately and in combination—printmaking, photography, artist's books, soft sculpture, fiber art, assemblage, and installations; using a variety of materials, such as paper, thread, metal, wood, organic materials, and small found objects.
 Fernandez's work is rooted in the transborder experiences of exile, dislocation, relocation, memory, and self-conscious identity-construction/reconstruction.